SijieZeng/PF-SIQE/README.md

 # ParticleFilter-simple-case
 - Project description:
-This is a simple case using particle filter, the language is matlab.
+This is a simple case using a particle filter, the language is Matlab.
 Estimate the location of a single vehicle with constant speed
 - Purpose:
 this repository is used for source control.